 Exemptions for MTD for Income Tax Self-Assessment

-The offers MTDA for ITSA exemption in the following circumstances:
+HMRC offers MTDA for ITSA exemptions in the following circumstances:

 1. Income threshold